Hawksbill sea turtle: Taxonomy

 Linnaeus described the hawksbill sea turtle as Testudo imbricata in 1766, in the 12th edition of his Systema Naturae.
 In 1843, Austrian zoologist Leopold Fitzinger moved it into the genus Eretmochelys.
 In 1857, the species was temporarily misdescribed as Eretmochelys imbricata squamata.

 Neither the IUCN nor the United States Endangered Species Act assessment processes recognize any formal subspecies, but instead recognize one globally distributed species with populations, subpopulations, or regional management units.

+Etymology

 Fitzinger derived the genus name Eretmochelys from the Ancient Greek roots eretmo and chelys, corresponding to "oar" and "turtle", respectively, in reference to the turtles' oar-like front flippers.
 The species name imbricata is Latin, corresponding to the English term imbricate, in reference to the turtles' shingle-like, overlapping carapace scutes.